A World War II Orphan returns to her Jewish roots

 Steve and I had three children.
 Two daughters got college degrees and married well.
 Our son is a law professor in a West Coast school.
 Over five years ago, after Steve passed on, each one insisted I go live with him.
 I may be a Jewish mother, but I don't like to make trouble for anyone...especially with the disease I've got.

-PKD or Polycystic Kidney Disease, the doctors say.
-I tell you Florence, this thing is no fun.
+You have some kind of a disease, the doctors say, and they utter some Latin words.
+I tell you Florence, this thing that I can't pronounce is no fun.
 I am not ashamed of it anymore, but, I think I would have aged better if it weren't for this darn disease.

 Steve's mother taught me the Jewish ways, how to cook Jewish, how to bake the Challah bread, and how to test any bread for doneness by tapping on the loaf.
 "You will hear a nice hollow sound," she said.
 Everything she taught me was laced with praise.
 Heaven rest her soul, she was a mother to me.
 She made my life come to a full circle.

 Sometimes in this nursing home, the past seems irrelevant, as if it is just something you wake up from.
 Everything passed so quickly, like a dream.
 "Did all this happen to me?"
 I ask.
 Then, I smell freshly baked bread like this one you brought me and I know, because I hear the nice hollow sound as if my life were that bread.